qmacro/managed-associations-in-cap/guide/README.md

 The instructions here will assume you're using this approach, i.e. using VS Code and that you also have a container runtime (such as Docker Desktop) for VS Code to use.

-> If your editor haas an Auto Save facility (VS Code does), you should turn it off, mostly so you can make changes and decide when you want to observe the effects, and specifically because you'll need to make a coordinated change to a couple of files, and it's better if you make all the changes first and save them together afterwards.
+> If your editor has an Auto Save facility (VS Code does), you should turn it off, mostly so you can make changes and decide when you want to observe the effects, and specifically because you'll need to make a coordinated change to a couple of files, and it's better if you make all the changes first and save them together afterwards.
 >
 > Here's what the setting looks like in VS Code:
 >